jhvanderschee/hugobricks/content/en/docs/shortcodes/video.md

 title: Video
 ---

 The video shortcode enables you to put an HTML5 video in your project.
 You can see it in action on the [Elements page](/elements/).
-To show a youtube embed, write the following 'code':
+To show a HTML5 video, write the following 'code':

 ```